Adriantutuianu/product-management-app/readMe.md

 ## Setup

-Create an env.local file and stored the following variables:
+Create an env.local file and store the following variables:

 - REACT_APP_BASE_URL